BOOST: BOttleneck-Optimized Scalable Training Framework for Low-Rank Large Language Models: : BOttleneck-Optimized Scalable Training

 \textbf{Online RMSNorm.} To eliminate the standalone small-payload collective, we compute normalization using local statistics and fuse the statistic exchange into the TP collective that follows the next GEMM.
 This mirrors the insight of online-softmax in FlashAttention~\cite{dao2022flashattention}: defer global normalization and recover the exact result afterward.
 In effect, the previously sharded-unsafe RMSNorm becomes a sharded-safe online RMSNorm.

-The online-RMSNorm operator consists of three main steps (Alg.~\ref{alg:online-rmsnorm}): \textbf{Step 1: Local norm computation.} Compute and record the local RMS on sharded activations (Line 1) and calculate local RMSNorm (Line 2). \textbf{Step 2: Row-split GEMM with fused all-reduce.} Apply the following row-parallel GEMM (Line 3), then all-reduce together the GEMM output and the local statistic (Line 4). \textbf{Step 3: Recovery.} Form a per-row correction factor from the ratio of local/global statistics and rescale the reduced GEMM output (Line 5,6).
+The online-RMSNorm operator consists of three main steps (Alg.~\ref{alg:online-rmsnorm}): \textbf{Step 1: Local norm computation.} Compute and record the local sum of squares on sharded activations (Line 1) and calculate local RMSNorm (Line 2 and 3). \textbf{Step 2: Row-split GEMM with fused all-reduce.} Apply the following row-parallel GEMM (Line 4), rescale the rank-dependent correction factor (Line 5), then all-reduce together the GEMM output and the local statistic (Line 6). \textbf{Step 3: Recovery.} Calculate correct global rms using global sum of squares (Line 7).
+And rescale the reduced GEMM output back by the global rms(Line 8).

 Online RMSNorm preserves \textbf{mathematical equivalence}: although the GEMM is performed using locally normalized inputs, the output can be rescaled by a per-row correction factor derived from the ratio of local to global statistics, making the result equivalent to standard RMSNorm.
 Specifically, we can show in Equation~\eqref{eq:online-rmsnorm-correctness}: